 We are proud that many of our staff members have also served and share the same values as our residents.
 They understand the stories and memories they have.
 Many of us have “been there.”

-Services of Maine Veterans’ Homes
+Services at Maine Veterans’ Homes

-At Maine Veterans’ Homes, we provide outpatient and inpatient rehabilitative care and therapy services, skilled nursing and long-term care, dementia and Alzheimer’s care and more.
+At Maine Veterans’ Homes, we provide outpatient and inpatient rehabilitative care and therapy services, skilled nursing and long term care, dementia and Alzheimer’s care, and more.